kostja/yacht/README.md

 and point it at your Scylla binary, the directory with the test suite and a directory for temporary test artefacts.

+Alternatively, use `boilerplate` directory in this repository, and only set scylla.builddir in scylla.yaml to point to path with your Scylla binary.

-Run the suite:
+Run the suite, e.g. with `boilerplate`:

-    $ ./yacht
+    $ cd boilerplate; ../yacht

 This will create a temporary directory, initialize a Scylla server instance in it and run tests found in the source directory against this server.
 It